furkankoykiran/blog.furkankoykiran.github.io/_posts/2024-01-25-nft-minting-ethereum-complete-tutorial.md

 ### Required Knowledge

+> This tutorial assumes intermediate blockchain knowledge.
+If you're new to Solidity, consider completing a basics course first.
+{: .prompt-tip }

 Before diving into NFT development, you should have:

 - **Solidity Basics**: Understanding of contract structure, functions, modifiers, and events